 D&D 5e SRD & Player’s Handbook Only

-As of right now only the SRD is made available to everyone.
+As of right now, only the SRD is made available to everyone.
 If you want you can purchase the Player’s Handbook on Roll20 and can use that in the Charactermancer as well.
-On the bright side, GMs that have the PHB on Roll20 are able to share their compendiums with 3-5 groups depending on their subscription.
+GMs that have the PHB on Roll20 are able to share their compendiums with 3-5 groups depending on their subscription.

 They have mentioned in a blog post that they are working on using the Charactermancer for other systems.
 However, D&D 5e’s SRD and PHB can be used at this time.